Orbital currents in lattice multiorbital systems: Continuity equation, torques, and RKKY interaction

 \textit{Concluding remarks.} Using a tight-binding multiorbital lattice model, we derive the continuity equation for the OAM currents and observe that the OAM is not conserved, with nonzero torque terms acting on the currents.
-The OAM continuity equation is reminiscent of spin currents in systems with SOC or other types of spin-depending hopping, such as altermagnets, but the OAM torque terms emerge even in systems without symmetry-breaking terms.
 To elucidate the effect of the torque terms, we consider an FM/NM/FM trilayer numerically and find that the OAM current dampens across the system.
 Moreover, to overcome the obstacle of non-conserved OAM currents and their lack of a direct experimental fingerprint, we also compute the orbital RKKY interaction between two FMs in FM/NM/FM trilayers, which is a measurable quantity.
 We find that the orbital RKKY interaction decays more quickly than its spin counterpart.
 Our results thus show several orbital effects without a direct analogy in conventional spin systems.

 \textit{Acknowledgements.} This work was supported by the Research Council of Norway (RCN) through its Centres of Excellence funding scheme, Project No. 262633, "QuSpin", as well as RCN Project No. 323766.